-But the IRS doesn’t stay open for business as usual during a shutdown, which would affect how your tax return is handled.
-If another shutdown happens during peak tax season (for example, sometime between when the IRS opens on Jan.
-29 and tax day on April 17 in 2018), the impact could be much greater.
-Which begs the question, “What does a government shutdown mean for your taxes?”
+But the IRS doesn't stay open for business as usual during a shutdown, which would affect how your tax return is handled.
+If a shutdown happens during peak tax season (for example, sometime between when the IRS opens and tax day), the impact could be much greater.
+Which begs the question, "What does a government shutdown mean for your taxes?"

-The most impactful and significant result of a government shutdown during tax season for most taxpayers is that no refunds would be paid out.
-And while this would definitely be bad news for those counting on their refund money right away, there are financial options so that taxpayers can get advances on their refunds quickly, even during a shutdown.
+The most significant aspect of a government shutdown during tax season for most taxpayers is that tax refunds would still be paid out.
+And while this is definitely good news for those counting on their refund money right away, there are also financial options so that taxpayers can get advances on their refunds quickly.

 - Almost half of all IRS employees would still work

-As of January 2018, 43.5% of all IRS employees would still report to work.
-This equates to 35,076 “exempt” workers who would carry out the ongoing duties of the IRS.
+About 43.5% of all IRS employees would still report to work.
+This equates to approximately 35,000 "exempt" workers who would carry out the ongoing duties of the IRS.
 These employees are exempt from furlough because of a federal law which requires agencies to continue to “protect human life and property” in case of a shutdown.
 And the government has legally established that tax revenues are considered federal property, which the IRS must protect during a shutdown.